-Fantastical 1.1 review
+Fantastical 1.1 full review

 If you’ve never used Fantastical, its icon lives in your menu bar, displaying the day’s date.
 Click the icon, and a beautiful calendar drops down, showing the current month, with upcoming events listed below; you choose which calendars’ events appear, as well as the number of events or days’ worth of events.
 Click an event to view its details, or click a date to see its events; a search field lets you quickly find events.